 - One or more of your beneficiaries may be in receipt of means tested benefits, which could be lost if they inherited some money;

 - To reduce the impact of Inheritance Tax for your beneficiaries.

 This area of law can be complex.
-It is very important that you obtain advice; whilst you do not have to use a Solicitor, you should ensure that whomever you see is not only suitably qualified, but also regulated and insured.
-I have previously worked as a Solicitor for over 15 years, but I have decided to be voluntarily registered with the Institute of Professional Willwriters (IPW).
+It is very important that you obtain advice; whilst you do not have to use a Solicitor, you should ensure that whomever you see is not only suitably qualified, but also insured.
+I have previously worked as a Solicitor for over 18 years, but I have decided to be voluntarily registered with the Society of Willwriters.
 They are a specialist regulator in this field and each member has to carry public liability and professional indemnity insurance of £2m.
-The IPW’s Code of Conduct is approved by the Chartered Trading Standards’ Institute – the governing body for Trading Standards.

 Contact me for an informal discussion to see if I can help you.